SafeDiscord/safediscord/README.md

 # SafeDiscord

 SafeDiscord exists to keep track of troublemakers that may join your server, so you don't have to.
+This isn't a moderation suite.
+No fancy bells or whistles, just a snitch to possibly malicious accounts.

 Shills, PM spammers, possibly underage accounts, and many more options.